dynapydantic¶

 print(Model(field={"name": "B", "a": 5})) # field=B(name='B', a=5)

-type annotations.
-This union is based on a discriminator field, which was
+work with static type checkers.
+This union is based on a discriminator field,

-can be created by hand, as was shown with B
+The field can be created by hand, as was shown with B, or dynapydantic

 function that is called with each class that gets registered and produces a